Nuri1977/react-food-order-app/README.md

 # Food order Application

-This is project of Acedimind Udemy complete course on React.
+This is project build with React js and Firebase.

 ![screenshot](./src/assets/app-img.jpg)